 Almost every driver in the US will, at some point, be involved in at least a minor accident.
-However, when a collision occurs, the police will show up to conduct an investigation.
-As the first step, the police start by speaking with the motorists who were involved in the collision or an accident.
+However, when a car accident with serious injuries occurs, the police will show up to conduct an investigation.
+As the first step, the police start by speaking with the motorists who were involved in the accident.

 What Does the Law Require?

-Fortunately, the law does not mandate that either motorist involved in an accident speak with the officers at the scene.
+First, the law does not mandate that either motorist involved in an accident speak with the officers at the scene.
 However, you shouldn’t be completely non-respondent to the officers by refusing to talk with them.
 Motorists should comply with the officer’s request to show them their license, insurance and registration.
-Those who do not comply with this request could be arrested and then face criminal charges.
+Those who do not comply with this request could face criminal charges or even be arrested.

 What Do the Police Want to Collect After an Accident?

 Most police reports are pretty straightforward.
 When the police arrive on the scene, their objective is to collect the following information: